 In each week of the semester that we cover a specific functional domain and disorder, one student will present a case study or case series from the neuropsychological literature.
-The student will assign the case study as an additional class reading for the day and lead discussion of the reading.
+The case study will be assigned as an additional class reading for the day, and the student will lead discussion of the reading.